cpchalk/gpcheckx/README.md

 Run part 1 of the add diagonals script followed by part 2 twice.
 Then run part 1 once more.
 The word acceptor h93.wa will then be corect.
-However the scripts need some technical adjustments (marked by *) for this to work, and so should appear as
+However the scripts need some technical adjustments for this to work, and so should appear as

 ( part 1 as normak)